 Why build a school when you can build an ecosystem?

-The Futures Studio space was conceived to welcome and enhance the regenerative themes within our curriculum and the futures thinking perspective at Woodleigh.
-With support from the visionary Joost Bakker and architect Frank Burridge, the Futures Studio will function as an ecosystem of its own and be an integral aspect of the student experience for Year 10 students.
+The Futures Studio is a groundbreaking facility offering a timely and innovative approach to education.
+Officially open, it houses Woodleigh's Year 10 Regenerative Futures Program (RFP) and welcomes and enhances our curriculum's regenerative themes and future thinking perspective.
+With support from the visionary Joost Bakker and architect Frank Burridge, the Futures Studio will function as an ecosystem of its own and be an integral aspect of the student experience in Year 10.

 Healthy, Living Building